 The program led to the construction of a new firewood supply plant to create work opportunities for older persons and disabled people residing in the area, while at the same time reinstating their relationship with the territory they live in.

-The Venice Arsenale medieval dockyard complex is a main venue of La Biennale, it accommodates the main curator’s exhibition and various national pavilions
+The Venice Arsenale medieval dockyard complex is one of the venues of the Venice Biennale, It accommodates core exhibitions and several national pavilions